A Level 12 Color Is

 Detailed Explanation

 A level 12 color is not just about brightness; it’s about the purity of the hue.
-For example, in the Pantone color system, a level 12 red would be the most saturated, vibrant red possible, free from any dilution or tint.
+As an example, in the Pantone color system, a level 12 red would be the most saturated, vibrant red possible, free from any dilution or tint.
 This level of intensity is often used to create striking visuals, draw attention, or convey strong emotions in design work.

 Step-by-Step or Concept Breakdown